 And also, I feel inspired by Dr. McDougall's passion for this high carbohydrate vegetable.
 There is strong evidence behind why we should eat them more.
 I might not reach for potatoes every day, but could definitely find ways to enjoy them more often.

 So here comes this delicious, perfectly savory and oil-free golden brown potatoes recipe.
 Its a fast recipe too: no pre-boiling and all goes on the pan.
-I’ll often make my Homemade BBQ ketchup to dip them in and they disappear within seconds of making them.
+I'll often make this BBQ ketchup or this vegan ranch to dip them in and they disappear within seconds of making them.
+Or try pouring a vegan onion gravy over them, so good!

 Why oil-free roasted potatoes